mini-xi/mini-xi/README.md

 ## Strengths

-- Thinking beyond implementation and considering **operation, maintenance, and long-term stability**
+- Taking ownership in projects and contributing as both a developer and a team lead when needed
+- Strong in troubleshooting and resolving issues across development, deployment, and operations
-- Balancing **technical structure** with **actual business workflow**
+- Balancing technical structure with actual business workflow and real user requirements
-- Solving issues through **analysis, communication, and iterative improvement**
-- Comfortable working in environments that include **legacy systems, operational constraints, and real user requirements**
+- Experienced in collaborative environments that require communication, coordination, and iterative improvement
+- Comfortable working with both modern backend stacks and legacy enterprise systems, including SVN-based workflows
-- Using AI not as a shortcut, but as a tool to improve **execution quality and engineering productivity**
+- Using AI not as a shortcut, but as a tool to improve execution quality, analysis depth, and engineering productivity

 ---